 The ancient Egyptian deity played a key role in the mythic establishment of an ideal Pharaonic order.
 So basically, he can be referred to as the very god that gave life to the idea of monarchies in lower and upper Egypt.
 Or rather, as the protector of the royals and allowing them to be a stable monarchy.

 Seth is Osiris’ brother.
 However, he is often seen as the rival of Horus rather than the good company that Horus was hoping to find in his uncle or so-called brother.
-It wouldn’t be the last family affair that didn’t have the best of endings, as will be elaborated upon later.
+It wouldn’t be the last family affair that didn’t have the best of endings.

 But, he himself also was a protector against all kinds of evil.
 In some offerings it is said to Horus: ‘Take this papyrus to protect you from every evil’ and ‘The papyrus will give you strength’.
 The papyrus refers to the myth of the Eye of Horus, through which he was able to relay his strength from himself to others.